LemmaLegalConsulting/docassemble-tclpgoogledocsmerger/README.md

 drive doc bank: "google-drive-folder-id-abc123"
 ```

+The Google drive folder id should be visible in the URL of the drive folder, after `/u/0/folders/`.

 ## Cloud Convert Config

 ```yaml
 cloud convert api key: "myapikeyabc123aoserhc"
 ```

-The Google drive folder id should be visible in the URL of the drive folder, after `/u/0/folders/`.
+For instructions on making a cloud convert API Key, you can visit [this page while logged in](https://cloudconvert.com/dashboard/api/v2/keys).

 ## Adding new Clauses